While you can also see it pronounced like “miss click,” “missclick,” or “misclick,” it all obviously means the same.

 For example, you’re thinking about a decision on one table and finally decide to fold.
 As you click the button, the next table immediately pops up, and you accidentally click again.
 Congratulations, you’ve just missclick folded pocket aces.

-As annoying as it may be, clicking a wrong button is a real possibility in online poker.
+As annoying as it may be, clicking a wrong button is a real possibility in online poker games.

 Internet games certainly have many advantages over the live ones, but they have certain downsides, and missclicks belong to the latter category.